wizardnet972/ff-devtools/apps/ff-devtools-ui/PRIVACY_POLICY.md

-# Privacy Policy for Feature Flag Manager
+# Privacy Policy for Feature Flags Devtools

 **Last Updated:** December 11, 2024

 ## Overview

-Feature Flag Manager is a Chrome extension that helps developers manage feature flags directly from Chrome DevTools.
+Feature Flags Devtools is a Chrome extension that helps developers manage feature flags directly from Chrome DevTools.
 This privacy policy explains how we handle your data.

 ## Data Collection